 The president’s declaration also ordered retrials of officials involved in the killing of protesters during the 2011 mass uprising against the Mubarak regime.

-Protesters marching from various city points converged in Cairo’s iconic Tahrir Square chanting slogans such as “Down with the Supreme Guide”, “Wake up Mursi, it’s
+Protesters marching from various city points converged in Cairo’s iconic Tahrir Square chanting slogans such as “Down with the Supreme Guide”, “Wake up Mursi, it’s your last day,” and the popular “The people demand the fall of the regime”.

-as banners rejecting Thursday’s constitutional declaration.
+The protesters held banners denouncing the Muslim Brotherhood and its intervention in the state policy, as well as banners rejecting Thursday’s constitutional declaration.
 During the protests, offices of the Freedom and Justice Party (FJP), the Muslim Brotherhood’s political arm, were set ablaze in Ismailiya and Port Said, state television said.

-hurled stones at each other, and at least five cars were smashed.
+It was also reported that the party’s office in Alexandria was also stormed.
+Eyewitnesses said 15 were injured in the clashes as both sides hurled stones at each other, and at least five cars were smashed.
 The protesters arrived in Tahrir about an hour after Islamist supporters of Morsi came out in the tens to demonstrate against the Constitution Party’s anti-Mursi protest march.
 The two groups engaged in verbal sparring matches, shouting slogans at each other.

 Islamist forces including the Muslim Brotherhood, Jama’a al-Islamiya, and Salafi Dawah as well the Freedom and Justice Party, the Noor Party, Asala and Wasat were in support of the new constitutional declaration.
 PTI